 The mayor presented both Paschall and Frazier with a plaque and a Hyattsville flag, while thanking them for their dedication.

 New and returning councilmembers took the oath of office, which was administered by The Honorable Sydney J. Harrison, Clerk of the Circuit Court of Prince George’s County, Maryland.
-Bart Lawrence (Ward 1), Robert Croslin (Ward 2), Carrianna Suiter (Ward 3), Edouard Haba (Ward 4), and Erica Spell (Ward 5) as part of the 2017-2019 Hyattsville City Council.
+Bart Lawrence (Ward 1), Robert Croslin (Ward 2), Carrianna Suiter (Ward 3), Edouard Haba (Ward 4), and Erica Spell (Ward 5) were sworn in as the 2017-2019 Hyattsville City Council.

 Council also had to choose a new president and vice president at the meeting.
 After much discussion about the process and the candidates, Councilmember Haba was re-elected council president and Councilmember Wright was elected as vice president.